 Chipotle mayonnaise.
-We dare you to make it and not find it to be awesome on almost anything—fish tacos, burgers, deviled eggs, breakfast burritos, and more.
+We dare you to make it and not find it to be awesome on almost anything—fish tacos, burgers, deviled eggs, cauliflower popcorn, breakfast burritos, carrot fries, and more.
 It’s so mind-bogglingly awesome, in fact, we think it will literally change your life.

 Chipotle mayonnaise.
 All the earthy, spicy, rustic loveliness of chipotle in adobo but with all its sharp edges smoothed with mayo.
 One taste and you’ll find a place for it in your permanent condiment collection.–Renee Schettler